robwold/rails-GH-actions-demo/README.md

-# Github Actions and Workflows
+# GitHub Actions and Workflows

 ## About this document
-This repo is an example of how to use GitHub actions to automate useful things.
+This repo is an example of how to use GitHub actions to automate useful things, by running tests whenever someone pushes to it.
  This README is meant to provide a pedagogical introduction to how that works.

  By "pedagogical" I mean that this is the tutorial I wanted to find but couldn't.
 GitHub's own documentation is clearly written and comprehensive, but I found that the major concepts weren't laid out in the right order for me to absorb everything, and I had to go digging a bit until things clicked for me.
 YMMV.

-Plenty of other tutorials were basically lists of instructions of what to type, but were specific to the task being automated rather than trying to explain the big picture.
+Plenty of other tutorials were basically helpful lists of instructions of what to type, but were specific to the task being automated rather than trying to explain the big picture.
+A list of the ones I found useful can be found below.

 Hence, I wrote this up.
 Note that it's a work in progress.
 Please feel free to open an issue if you find something unclear or think I've got something wrong.

 ## What are they good for?
-You want stuff to happen (like running your unit tests or deploying your app to production) triggered by some event in Github (like a pull request or someone pushing to master.)
+You want stuff to happen (like running your unit tests or deploying your app to production) triggered by some event in GitHub (like a pull request or someone pushing to master.)

 Often there's some third party API that can set this up for you with a [webhook](https://developer.github.com/webhooks/).
 But perhaps there's not an API that fulfills your